blockloop/hubot/README.md

 @).
 If your script requires environment variables then you should add them to the hubot.env file before executing `make run`.
 This file has been commited but it is ignored so you cannot accidentally commit changes to it.

+It is also important that you add the appropriate comment headers to your scripts so that the usage of your script shows up in the `hubot help` commands.
+See any of the existing scripts for examples of how to document your script.